b3t0247/photo-gallery/README.md

-In this project I built a photo gallery using CSS Flexbox.
+In this project I will build a photo gallery using CSS Flexbox.

 To do: Add images